JFK on Capitalism versus Communism

-The question and answer changed my thinking about the period of history spanned by the Cold War.
-I had been thinking about the Cold War as if it were a conflict in which ideology really only mattered insofar as it affected military and strategic objectives.
+The question and answer changed my thinking about the Cold War.
+My thinking was that it was a conflict in which ideology really only mattered insofar as it affected military and geopolitical objectives.
 (So for example, some countries were more likely to establish an alliance with the U.S.S.R. because they were more sympathetic to Communism.)

 But here, on the day Yuri Gagarin became the first person to orbit the earth, was a serious question and a serious response about whether a method of structuring the economy and organising production could be more efficient and fruitful than the one adopted by the United States: the idea that political systems can differ, and should be judged, not only by their how they increase GDP or improve social justice, but also by how efficiently they guide scientific progress.